alxyee/onederful-quickstart/README.md

 ![publish](public/images/yarnStart.gif)

-Check out the onederful [Demo](http://berkeley-onederful-demo.s3-website-us-west-2.amazonaws.com/)
+Check out the onederful quickstart [Demo](http://onederful-quickstart.s3-website-us-west-2.amazonaws.com/)

 ### This boilerplate is a modified version of React Static Boilerplate.
 For more more advanced setup and detailed info on the config go to: